 As a nondegree student, you are not eligible for need-based or merit-based financial aid from Boston College or for most federally and state funded assistance plans.
 (See specific assistance programs for exceptions.)
 However, your nondegree work may qualify for reimbursement under employer-sponsored tuition remission development programs.
 We’re happy to work with you and your employer to see if our nondegree offerings qualify for assistance.

 “Being able to take classes as a nondegree student at the Woods College allowed me to test the waters and see if the fit was right.
-Halfway through the semester, I felt at home with the faculty and staff and applied to enter the graduate program.
-I am looking forward to continuing my pursuit of a master's degree at the Woods College and know I made the best decision for me.”
+Halfway through the semester, I felt at home with the faculty and staff and applied to enter the graduate program. ”